jsrdhara/PatternRecognition/README.md

 # PR_Class

-This reposatory is for Pattern recogition
+This repository is for Pattern recogition

 <br> **data:** File contains all data files